artscoop/django-translatable/docs/index.rst

 Last thing we have to do is to set up `LANGUAGES`_ setting.

-Now we can play with our translations using two methods:
+Now we can play with our translations using these methods:

+* **TranslatableModel.has_translations()**

+  Checks if model has any translation available.

 * **TranslatableModel.has_translation(language=None)**